 Some location providers might also offer an algorithm of various geo-spacial data points to determine the likelihood of a person crossing a general geofenced area.
 This information is best used for general marketing purposes.

-Geofences used with mobile apps offer a couple different options.
+Geofences used with mobile apps offer a couple of different options.
 Mobile operating systems (OS) have location services by default that marketers can use for geofencing.
-However, the native OS geofencing has limitations (see “How Accurate Is Geofencing?” below for more details).
+However, the native OS geofencing has limitations.

 Another option for geofencing with an app is to use proprietary location technology (typically an SDK that gets embedded into the brand’s app).
 This option opens a whole new world of possibility because proprietary geofencing software has the potential to accurately determine if a person has entered or exited the geofence.
-For example, a brand can detect when a customer enters their store or parking lot via their app to deliver timely reminders (e.g. loyalty card prompt) or effortless experiences (e.g. automated check-ins for mobile orders).
+For example, a brand can detect when a customer enters their store or parking lot via their app to deliver timely reminders (such as loyalty card prompts) or effortless experiences (automated check-ins for mobile orders).

 How Accurate Is Geofencing?

 Knowing with moderate confidence that a customer is in a general 150-meter area is much less useful than knowing they’ve just entered your store.
 This is why location accuracy matters.
-In order for location data to be actionable, marketers need accurate geofencing.
+For location data to be actionable, marketers need accurate geofencing.

 For example, brands can detect when their customers are somewhere nearby and prompt them to use their loyalty card, but the customer might be shopping at a different store around the block.
 A lack of geofencing accuracy can lead brands to send poorly timed and irrelevant messages — risking revoked location permissions or worse, app churn.